 If you are studying full or part-time at foundation degree level or above within the UK and are interested in pursuing a career in food, we encourage you to join IFST as a student member.
 Find out more here.

-Our annual Student LaunchPad event supports food science students by providing them with an experience to strengthen their perceptions of the food sector beyond the university setting and help provide valuable insights into possible careers in all aspects of the food chain.
-This is a virtual event in 2021.
+Our annual Student LaunchPad events support food science students by providing them with an experience to strengthen their perceptions of the food sector beyond the university setting and help provide valuable insights into possible careers in all aspects of the food chain.

 Taking part in competitions is a fantastic way to enhance your CV, network with food professionals and make connections across the sector.

 We offer national and regional opportunities for students.
 Deadlines are staggered throughout the year so be sure to check back regularly for up-to-date information.

 IFST has an ongoing project to align food science resources to the sciences curricula and encourage their use and integration in the curriculum, through discussions with educational stakeholders.
 For more information please click here.

 Why choose a career in food?

 The production and distribution of food is the largest and most important economic activity in the world.
 The health and welfare of people everywhere depend on good agricultural yields and on the reliable storage, successful processing and safe handling of all types of food.
 Food professionals work in many occupations including industry (manufacturing, retailing and foodservice), universities and schools, government, research and development, quality assurance and food law enforcement.